haimbilia/BuyHub/readme.txt

     => 063766 - Buyer: Print functionality is not working after placing an order at the front-end => 063794 - Seller: Getting fatal error on language data page => 063776 - Admin: Asterisk sign is missing for the comments section.
+    => 063819 - Seller: User is unable to place request for new Category and Brand.

 UAT points:
     => Admin dashboard sales stats > set tabs priority, Move Affiliate tab to the last